Del Pilar-class offshore patrol vessel: Accommodations

-The ships were designed with a high level of habitability and provides fairly comfortable accommodations, including air conditioning.
+The ships were designed with a high level of habitability and provide fairly comfortable accommodations, including air conditioning.

 Propulsion

 The Del Pilar class are the first Philippine military vessels to employ the now common shipboard application of aircraft gas turbine jet engines with the use of controllable pitch propellers.
 The class are equipped with two 18000 hp Pratt & Whitney gas turbines and can propel the ship at speeds up to 29 kn.
 The class also has two 3500 hp Fairbanks-Morse diesel engines, capable of driving the ship economically at 12 kn for up to 12500 nmi without refueling.
 A retractable/rotatable bow propulsion unit provides manoeuvrability in tight situations.

 Armaments

 Prior to turn-over to the Philippine Navy, the Hamilton-class cutters were armed with a Mk 75 Oto Melara 76 mm Compact main gun, two Mk 38 M242 Bushmaster 25mm chain gun at midships, and a Phalanx CIWS system aft.
 The CIWS and chain guns were removed by the United States Coast Guard prior to turn-over, with the Mk 75 gun remaining.

 The Philippine Navy installed a Mk 38 Mod 1 25mm chain gun and two Mk 16 20mm Oerlikon autocannons to the PS-15, and six .50-caliber machine guns on both the PS-15 and PS-16.

 The Philippines ordered two new Mk 38 Mod 2 25mm chain gun systems in 2012, and these are expected to be installed to the ships of the class.
 On Feb.
 17, 2014, it was reported that said chain guns were in the Philippines, waiting for the U.S. Coast Guard armament team for installation.
 As of January 25, 2015, 2 Mk.
 38 Mod.
 2 25mm guns had been installed on PF-16.

 Another set of Mk 38 systems, this time in Mod 3 variant were ordered in October 2015, and another contract for 2 units of Mk 38 Mod 3 25mm chain guns were ordered in September 2016.
 The first set of 2 units was installed on BRP Gregorio del Pilar (PS-15) on early June 2019.